Established in March 1996, ASTA’s fundamental purpose is to monitor and uphold the standard of P.S.H. being offered to the community by its members.

 A series of workshops was conducted for experienced therapists who were taught the new approach.
 By 1994, the method had evolved so far beyond the traditional techniques that it was renamed Private Subconscious-mind Healing (P.S.H.).

-Since that time P.S.H. is being practised by a growing number of therapists in Australia for whom ASTA plays an instrumental and vital role in their professional development.
+Since that time P.S.H. has been practised in Australia by a growing number of therapists for whom ASTA plays a central and unifying role.

 We are a non-profit, formally structured organisation with an elected Executive Board consisting of President, Secretary, Treasurer, State Representatives, Research Officer, Membership Officer, Publications Officer, Workshop Officer, Ethics Officer, PR Officer and Public Officer.